ARYANTECH123/PyGraverage/README.md

 # Python Graverage
 A interpreter for the Graverage language/automation in Python

+!WARNING This project does not comply with standard graverage and was mostly a toy.
+To play with Graverage more properly, check out GraverageJS.

 ## What is Graverage?
 Graverage is a 2D automation that mutates point positions on the basis of associations with other points.